 Table Of Contents

 Their homeowner coverage will cover the loss.
 In order to maintain peaceful relations call your agent and let him deliver the bad news.
 That shows that you made an attempt and you won’t be considered the bad guy.
-Oh and if you are one of the million of people who need insurance or feel you are underinsured, please click below for a quote.
+Oh, and if you are one of the millions of people who need insurance or feel you are underinsured, please click below for a quote.